Gauge theory and mixed state criticality: Criticality between ``SWSSB-ASPT'' and SSB

-\paragraph{Criticality between ``SWSSB-ASPT'' and SSB} In the previous example, we discussed the model that exhibits Ising CFT criticality in the corresponding gauge theory, and such criticality describes the transition between the $\mathbb{Z}_2$ SSB phase and the $\mathbb{Z}_2$ trivial phase.
-Let us now discuss a criticality between an SSB phase and a non-trivial SPT phase.
+In the previous example, we discussed the model that exhibits Ising CFT criticality in the corresponding gauge theory, and such criticality describes the transition between the $\mathbb{Z}_2$ SSB phase and the $\mathbb{Z}_2$ trivial phase.
+Let us now discuss a criticality between an SSB phase and a nontrivial SPT phase.
 Such a criticality is described by a gSPT.
 As a model for $\mathbb{Z}_2$ (effective) gauge theory, we consider the following Hamiltonian: